JOIN LOGIN JOIN

 Some of the miniatures are tied to the Armageddon launch and will likely arrive before 11th edition fully hits (meaning they should be on pre-order very soon).
 The biggest example here is Wazdakka Gutsmek, who is coming with Armageddon rather than the new starter set.

 Then there are the Orks connected directly to the Space Marines vs Orks 11th edition starter box.
-Those minis are expected to land as part of the larger launch push (supposed to hit sometime in the summer of 2026), with the usual push-fit or easy-to-build treatment that Games Workshop tends to use for starter products.
+Those minis are expected to land as part of the larger launch push (supposed to hit in June 2026), with the usual push-fit or easy-to-build treatment that Games Workshop tends to use for starter products.

-And last but not least are all the multi-part models that are usually released after all the launch boxes and starter sets in September or October, following the edition change.
+And last but not least are all the multi-part models that are usually released after all the launch boxes and starter sets drop following the edition change.
+Current rumors and established patterns put this release right on track for September or October of 2026 and may give Ork players their first taste of a proper Orktober since 2019.

 Possible Starter Sets Could Give Ork Players More Buying Options